 P2 includes practices that reduce environmental releases of hazardous substances, pollutants, or contaminants prior to entering a waste stream for recycling, treatment, or disposal.
 In other words, P2 is source reduction, the prevention of generating waste and environmental releases at the source.
 P2 is not treatment, minimization, or diversion of wastes.
 P2 conserves natural resources, including water and energy.

 Businesses, industry, tribes and nonprofits from Iowa, Kansas, Missouri, and Nebraska are eligible for the EPA Region 7 2021 Pollution Prevention Awards Program.
 These non-monetary awards recognize environmental excellence.
 Entities that have been subject to civil enforcement actions that included assessment of either monetary penalties or criminal enforcement actions are not eligible for this program, until a period of at least one year after the enforcement action has been resolved.
 In addition, projects conducted as a settlement condition in a consent order with the environmental regulating agency, such as EPA, are not eligible.
 Enforcement screens will be conducted for all award applicants.

 EPA grantees, contractors, and cooperative agreement recipients are not eligible for this awards program.
 However, businesses assisted by grantees may apply.

 P2 is a multimedia environmental management technique, emphasizing the elimination or reduction of wastes at the source of generation.
 P2 also emphasizes the reduction of direct environmental impacts and the use of resources and materials.
-Projects for the awards must have taken place within the past three years (2015- 2017) to be eligible.
+Award candidates should focus on projects implemented between 2018 and present to be eligible.

 The goals of P2 are: